 Japanese Encephalitis (JE) is a potentially serious and viral infection spread through the bite of an infected mosquito.
 JE occurs mainly in rural agricultural areas in Asia and parts of the Western Pacific.

 Most people infected with JE do not have symptoms.
-Symptoms can develop between 5-15 days after being infected and can be as mild as fever, headache and vomiting.
-More serious symptoms of encephalitis (swelling of the brain) can follow, including mental and neurological changes, movement disorders and seizures, which can result in death or permanent disability.
-There is no specific treatment for JE.
+Symptoms may be mild including fever, headache, and vomiting.
+More serious symptoms of encephalitis (swelling of the brain) can follow including mental and neurological changes, movement disorders and seizures, which can result in death or permanent disability.

-3. Plan to travel to areas where there is a JE outbreak
+- Plan to travel to an area where there is a JE outbreak

-4. Are not sure of their travel plans.
+- Are not sure of their travel plans

-Call us at 604-251-1975 to arrange an appointment or to receive further information about the JE vaccines.
+Call us at 604-251-1975 to arrange an appointment or to receive further information about the Japanese Encephalitis vaccine.